kalkah/Project-11-Ansible-Automate/README.md

 sudo systemctl restart nginx
 ```

-The permission of the file was chnaged with the command below to make it executable: `sudo chmod +x nginx-install.sh`
+The permission of the file was changed with the command below to make it executable: `sudo chmod +x nginx-install.sh`

 The script was run using this command: `./nginx-install.sh 51.20.79.124 13.53.214.97:8000 51.20.133.184:8000`  (./nginx-install.sh PUBLIC_IP nginxloadbalancer Webserver-1 Webserver-2)